satindra-r/MVC/README.md

 # MVC

-run ./setup.sh to set up DB with migrations and ./start.sh to start the server
+run `./setup.sh` to set up DB with migrations and `docker compose up` to start the server

+run `./test.sh` to run testbench

 ## Credentials
 ```